javaee/j1-hol/ex-jsonb-beanval.md

 </plugin>
 ```

-:bulb: This Lab is only using APIs from the Java EE 8 Profile which is a subset of the Full platform.
+:bulb: This Lab is only using APIs from the Jakarta EE 8 Web Profile which is a subset of the Full platform.

 ## Create a JAX-RS Web service